seanox/aspect-js/README.md

 CR: Test: Omission of the method Test.configure(...), function is taken over by Test.start(...)
 CR: Composite Object Lookup: Added support now for arrays (also associative)
 CR: Composite Render: Extension with the attribute 'release' as an indicator that an element was rendered.
-CR: Composite Render: Support of expressions for all composite / render attributes (new ID and EVETNS)
+CR: Composite Render: Support of expressions for all composite / render attributes (new ID and EVENTS)
 CR: Composite Render Iterate: Correction/Optimization in general
 CR: Composite Render Iterate: Optimization for using readonly meta object
 CR: Composite Render Attributes: undefined as return value of an expression deletes an attribute